 - comply with any reasonable instruction, and

-- co-operate with a PCBU's work health and safety policies and procedures.
+- co-operate with a person conducting a business or undertaking's (PCBU) WHS policies and procedures.

 A 'volunteer association' for the purposes of the WHS Act is a group of volunteers working together for one or more community purposes where nobody is employed.
 If a volunteer association is run purely by volunteers it: